TEALSK12/apcsa-public/curriculum/Unit2/Lesson-201.md

 ### Check Student Study Lists \[5 minutes\]
 At the end of class, go over student notebooks.

+### College Board Topic Question
+After this lesson, students will be able to answer questions from the College Board Unit 1 Topic Questions 1.2: Variables and Data Types

 Accommodation and Differentiation
 ---------------------------------